 An example of some previous Symposium guests include:

-Literacy Project – “Penelope’s Books” and Daughters of Penelope Foundation Book Club
+The Literacy Project includes “Penelope’s Books” and Daughters of Penelope Foundation Book Club.

 The Daughters of Penelope Foundation, Inc. began the “Children’s Literacy” project in 2002.
 The first book offered was “Marianthe’s Story” by the popular Greek/American children’s author, Aliki.
 In the five years of this project we sold nearly 6,000 books.